Saturation of magnetised plasma turbulence by propagating zonal flows: Physical mechanism causing the toroidal secondary mode

+In the case of the TSM, nonlinear stresses are subdominant to the SW force in \eqref{eq:vorticity}.
+In a torus, asymmetry in $(P+e_i n_i \varphi)^\mathrm{Z}$ is generated linearly from a ZF due to geodesic curvature.
+Balancing the resulting SW force with the ZF inertia in \eqref{eq:vorticity} (the term with $\partial_t$) leads to GAMs.
+For the TSM, the linearly induced SW force is instead balanced with a nonlinearly generated $(P+e_i n_i \varphi)^\mathrm{Z}$ asymmetry, illustrated in Fig.~\ref{fig:TSM_physics}.
+The ZF shearing and advection by the velocity-dependent $\tilde v_{Mx}$ together cause a phase shift between nonzonal pressure and potential fluctuations, such that $\partial_x \langle Q_\parallel+Q_\perp/2 \rangle_y \neq 0$.
+The resulting up-down asymmetric heat flux generates $(P+e_i n_i \varphi)^\mathrm{Z}$ asymmetry on flux surfaces neigbouring the ZF perturbation, causing the mode to propagate.

+This nonlinear generation of $(P+e_i n_i \varphi)^\mathrm{Z}$ asymmetry, which must generally be modelled accounting for both toroidal geometric and kinetic effects \cite{nies_theory_2025-1}, enables ZF growth by a mechanism entirely different to that from nonlinear stresses.
+We note that the TSM mechanism is also distinct from that of \cite{hallatschek_transport_2001, itoh_excitation_2005}, who consider pressure asymmetry generation due to a combination of ZF shearing and magnetic shear.

-The physical picture outlined above did not include the effects of parallel streaming, which acts to short-circuit the up-down $(P+e_i n_i \varphi)^\mathrm{Z}$ asymmetries.
-Therefore, the toroidal secondary is only found at short radial wavelengths, where $\omega \sim k_x v_{Mx} \gtrsim v_\parallel \bhat \cdot \nabla \sim v_{Ti}/qR$.
-At longer radial wavelengths, the ZFs do not oscillate, as seen in the gyrokinetic simulations of the secondary (Fig.~\ref{fig:toroidal_secondary_GKsec_2D}) or of the nonlinear turbulence (Fig.~\ref{fig:ZF_real_Fourier}).
-Furthermore, to avoid kinetic damping by the magnetic drift, the toroidal secondary mode requires a sufficiently large primary drive $v_{Ex} \gtrsim v_{Mx}$ to become unstable, as shown in Fig.~\ref{fig:toroidal_secondary_GKsec_2D}.
-Finally, the toroidal secondary is stabilised by finite Larmor radius effects, such that the growth rate peaks at $k_x \rho_i \sim 0.5$ in Fig.~\ref{fig:toroidal_secondary_GKsec_2D}, explaining the prominent ZFs at this scale in fully nonlinear simulations (Fig.~\ref{fig:ZF_real_Fourier}).
+The physical picture of the TSM outlined above neglected parallel streaming, which acts to short-circuit up-down asymmetries in $(P+e_i n_i \varphi)^\mathrm{Z}$.
+Therefore, the TSM is only found at short radial wavelengths, where $\omega \sim k_x v_{Mx} \gtrsim v_\parallel \bhat \cdot \nabla \sim v_{Ti}/qR$.
+At longer wavelengths, the ZFs do not oscillate, as seen in the gyrokinetic simulations of the secondary (Fig.~\ref{fig:toroidal_secondary_GKsec_2D}) or of the turbulence (Fig.~\ref{fig:ZF_real_Fourier}).
+Furthermore, the TSM requires a sufficiently large primary drive $v_{Ex}^P \gtrsim v_{Mx}$ to become unstable, as shown in Fig.~\ref{fig:toroidal_secondary_GKsec_2D}.
+Finally, the TSM is stabilised by finite Larmor radius effects, such that the growth rate peaks at $k_x \rho_i \sim 0.5$ in Fig.~\ref{fig:toroidal_secondary_GKsec_2D}, explaining the prominent ZFs at this scale in turbulence simulations (Fig.~\ref{fig:ZF_real_Fourier}).